 - Sift 175g (6oz) plain flour into a mixing bowl.
 Rub in 100g (3½oz) butter until the mixture resembles fine breadcrumbs.
-Stir in 50g (2oz) ground almonds, 1 tbsp caster sugar and ¼ tsp ground cinnamon.
+Stir in 50g (2oz) ground almonds, 1 tablespoon caster sugar and ¼ teaspoon ground cinnamon.

 - To make the filling place 300g (10½oz) cranberries in a saucepan with75g (3oz) of muscovado sugar.
 Wash the orange under hot water and pat dry.
 Grate the zest and add to the pan.
 Squeeze the juice.